A new approach to evaluating Malmsten's integral and related integrals: Introduction

 \section{Introduction}

 Malmsten and colleagues \cite{bib13} treated a certain generalization of a logarithmic integral in 1842.
-Their exposition yields the integrals
+Their exposition yields the integral

-which can be deduced one from another by the substitutions $x \mapsto -\ln{x}$, $x \mapsto \frac{1}{x}$, and $x \mapsto \arctan{x}$, respectively.
-In 1972, Glasser evaluated the derivative of the Dirichlet beta function at 0 \cite[(A14)]{bib28}.
-We discover that this value, combined with the reflection formula for the Dirichlet beta function immediately yields \eqref{he2r}.
-In a remarkable paper which appeared in the American Mathematical Monthly in 1988 \cite{bib17}, Vardi treated several interesting logarithmic integrals found in Gradshteyn and Ryzhik \cite[(4.229.4)]{bib25}.
-Vardi proposed a method of proof based on the use of the Dirichlet $L$-function \cite{bib17}, and Blagouchine showed that his result in the hyperbolic form of \eqref{he2r} follows immediately from Malmsten's result \cite[p.~32]{bib1}.
+In 1972, Glasser \cite[(A14)]{bib28} evaluated the derivative of the Dirichlet beta function at 0.
+We discover that this value, combined with the derivative of the Dirichlet beta function at 1, immediately yields \eqref{he2r}.
+In a remarkable paper which appeared in the American Mathematical Monthly in 1988, Vardi \cite{bib17} treated several interesting logarithmic integrals found in Gradshteyn and Ryzhik \cite[(4.229.4)]{bib25}.
+Vardi proposed a method of proof based on the use of the Dirichlet $L$-function and Blagouchine showed that his result in the hyperbolic form of \eqref{he2r} follows immediately from Malmsten's result \cite[p.~32]{bib1}.
 Blagouchine did not mention Glasser's result in his impressive exposition.
 Perhaps, it was not known to Blagouchine that Glasser had evaluated the derivative of the Dirichlet beta function at 0 in the early 1970's; almost two decades before Vardi evaluated \eqref{he2r}.
-In Moll's treatise on the proofs of special integrals of Gradshteyn and Ryzhik, published months after Blagouchine's paper, Vardi's proof for \eqref{he2r} was presented but neither Blagouchine's proof nor the proof to be presented in this exposition were discussed \cite[p.~2]{bib7}.
+In Moll's treatise on the proofs of special integrals of Gradshteyn and Ryzhik, published months after Blagouchine's paper, Vardi's proof for \eqref{he2r} was presented but neither Blagouchine's proof \cite[\S3.4.1]{bib1}, nor the proof to be presented in this exposition were discussed \cite[p.~2]{bib7}.
 In this paper, we also evaluate \eqref{he2r} by a method simpler than the methods explored by the aforementioned authors.\\

 We extend \eqref{he2r} to all natural powers of $\sech{x}$ as follows: